mbnarayn/AzureCLI/README.md

 az vm create --resource-group $rgname --name $vmname1 --image $vmimage1 --admin-username $adminusername --admin-password $adminpassword --public-ip-address-dns-name $vmname1 --data-disk-sizes-gb $vmname1datadisk1size --subnet $subnetname1 --vnet-name $vnetname --private-ip-address $vmname1ip --size $vm1size --storage-sku Premium_LRS --public-ip-address-allocation static --os-disk-name $vmname1 --% --nsg ""
 ```
+To create a VM with no NSG assigned directly to the NIC use --nic "".
+The --% in the command above stops parsing input as PowerShell commands or expressions.
+This is only needed when running Azure CLI commands from PowerShell as Powershell will remove "" so you will see error: argument --nsg: expected one argument

+Allowed values for --storage-sku: Standard_LRS, Premium_LRS, StandardSSD_LRS, UltraSSD_LRS.